LibertyCorp/CAD-Test/README.md

 I've been learning Solidworks and this is to test uploading project documents here.
-Unfortunately I'm unable to render projects with my student version of Solidworks so the best output I can produce outside is PNG or PDF.
+This is the unrendered project output as a PNG

-My most recent learning project on Solidworks are these headphones.
+My most recent learning project on Solidworks is these headphones.

 ![Headphones assembly](https://github.com/user-attachments/assets/ed847047-a328-4b57-9e0f-13dc8eaf6f11)